Triggerise/triggerise.github.io/about-us.markdown

   Location: Cape Town, South Africa
   LinkedIn: https://www.linkedin.com/in/hameline-chimuka-60b05325/
   Image: "/uploads/HC%20Photo.jpeg"
-Safeguarding-text: "We always protect user data and never compromise privacy. \n\nWe only collect user data that is given with consent and use it to improve our product.
+Safeguarding-text: "We always protect user data and never compromise privacy \n\nWe only collect user data that is given with consent and use it to improve our product
-  \n\nWe never sell personal information, this includes metadata. \n" Header animation image: "/uploads/impactImage.webp" Supervisory Board Description: 'Our Directors lead Triggerise - setting its vision, shaping its strategy, managing its operations and inspiring its people. '
+  \n\nWe never sell personal information, this includes metadata \n" Header animation image: "/uploads/impactImage.webp" Supervisory Board Description: 'Our Directors lead Triggerise - setting its vision, shaping its strategy, managing its operations and inspiring its people. '